 Another non-series story, "The Empty Seat," is my only sale to date to The Strand Magazine.
 It appeared in their issue #24 and it's a homage to one of my favorite short stories, Saki's "The Open Window."

-Elsewhere on this site, I mention my first horror story, "Uncanny," which is currently available in an anthology, TWICE THE TERROR.
+Another entrée into a new market was my first horror story, "Uncanny," which is currently available in an anthology, TWICE THE TERROR.
 "Uncanny" was also my first e-zine publication, having appeared originally on The Horror Zine in June 2010.